communitiesuk/cyber-health/accessibility/README.md

 The MHCLG Cyber Health Framework is a self-assessment tool to help Local Authorities understand their cyber resilience.

-This project uses node in order to run accessibility tests
+This project uses node in order to run accessibility tests.

 ## Before you start